lucaong/lucaongaro.eu/source/_posts/2013-03-03-non-primitive-properties-coffeescript-inheritance-and-class-macros.markdown

 maker.addNeed "create"

+console.log maker.needs
-console.log maker.needs # => ["eat", "drink", "breath", "create"]
+# => ["eat", "drink", "breath", "create"]

+console.log guy.needs
-console.log guy.needs   # => ["eat", "drink", "breath"]
+# => ["eat", "drink", "breath"]
 # Working as expected :)
 ```

 This fixes the problem and also maintains the property in the `[[Prototype]]`,
 which has the advantage of making the property inheritable when the class is
-extended, even if we change the constructor function.
-Obviously, all changes to
+extended, even if we override the constructor function.
+Obviously, all changes
-the property need to happen through the accessor methods and not directly
+to the property need to happen through the accessor methods and not directly
 manipulating it (it is a good idea to prefix the property name with "_", to
 indicate that it should be considered private).